stepper1029/Reversi/README.md

 find which pieces can be flipped and which moves are legal.
 The other enum is DiskColor which contains the colors that represent the different players.
 It is convention for Reversi to be played by two players, represented by black and white, where black always goes first.

+### Controller:
+The controller is currently only a stub.
+It exists only to handle keyboard inputs and pass them to the model.
+It does not have the full functionality of a working controller.

+### View:
+The View has a ReversiView interface to promise functionality of the frame.
+This is implemented by GraphicalView class which renders the frame of our GUI.
+This holds two panels, one for the score and one for the board.
+The board gets its own Panel class called SimpleReversiBoard.
+This board allows the user to highlight cells through mouse clicks and place disks using the 'enter' key.
+Players can also pass their turn using the 'P' key.
+We also implemented a class KeyboardListener which implements the KeyListener interface, so that its object can be used as a valid keylistener for Java Swing.

 ## Source organization: